 We can’t help but love open-concept living spaces.
 They have a certain ease and flow that helps us feel connected.

 But those unencumbered sight lines do present their challenges.
 One common pain point: how to coordinate different dining chairs, and how to make dining chairs and bar stools complement each other and the space at large.
 Here are four ways to add interest without sacrificing cohesion.

 For a straightforward path to a unified design, choose bar stools and dining chairs that have the same style and silhouette – in this case, traditional and armless.
 Then, introduce a printed upholstery for one seat that visually connects to the other seat.

 Play with Styles

 Choosing bar stools and dining chairs that belong to different design styles can take your look in a fresh, transitional direction.
 The Whitman Stool features gently low-swept arms and a double-caned seatback, while the curved back of the Savoy Dining Chair creates a modern take on traditional style.
 But for the space to feel cohesive, it’s important for them to share some similarities.
-In this pairing, both seats have cool tones and clean-lined silhouettes.
-The wood seat of the bar stool also matches the tone of the dining table, providing an additional connection.
+In this pairing, both seats feature performance linen fabric and complementary silhouettes.

 It doesn’t take much variation for open living spaces to feel overly busy.
 So if you have stellar light fixtures, big-impact artwork or a sofa that already strays from the style of the room, matching bar stools and dining chairs can be a wise choice – as we’ve done here with our Savoy bar stools and dining chairs.
 As high-visibility furnishings, these coordinating pieces can bring a sense of continuity to the entire space.